jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Glacier Toad.md

 RacialMods: +4 Acrobatics, (+8 jumping), +4 Stealth (+12 in snow)
 Languages: Aklo
 SQ:
+SpecialAbilities:
+  Bitter Cold (Su): >
-SpecialAbilities: Bitter Cold (Su) All creatures within 20 feet of a glacier toad take 1d6 points of cold damage each round on the toad's turn.
+    All creatures within 20 feet of a glacier toad take 1d6 points of cold damage each round on the toad's turn.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: